 - Ballots that were unable to be read in the precinct (ballot jams, torn ballots, etc.)

-- Remaining absentee ballots
+- Absentee ballots

-- Approved provisional ballots
+- Provisional ballots

 At the meeting, the board will prepare and sign all relevant, permanent public documents.
 The county board will retain one copy; a copy will be filed with either the clerk of Superior Court or, in the case of municipal elections, with the municipal clerk; and a copy will be provided to the State Board of Elections.